ryanjanoconnell/cl-grad/README.md

 This is a tensor automatic differentiation library.
-It is an implementation of reverse mode automatic differentiation that I indend to use to for a deep learning library at some stage.
+It is an implementation of reverse mode automatic differentiation that I intend to use to for a deep learning library at some stage.
+There is an (incomplete) example of how it can be used for FNNs in nn.lisp.

 The tensor class represents a view into an array.
 The var class represents a node in a tensor computation graph.
 This library keeps separate the concept of a node in the computation graph and the underlying tensor.
 A tensor op can be defined as a function that takes in tensors and returns a new tensor.
 Tensor ops can be made differentiable using the macro `define-var-op` to lift the tensor op to a var op (a function which takes in vars and returns a var) and then `define-grad-fn` to specify how the gradient of a var op should be computed.